 Storm windows can be made of various materials, including glass, plastic, or aluminum, and are designed to fit snugly over the existing window.

-Types of Storm Windows
+4 Common Types of Storm Windows

-Exterior Storm Windows
+1. Exterior Windows

-Interior Storm Windows
+2. Interior Windows

-Interior storm windows are the easiest to install and remove, especially in apartment buildings and multi-story homes.
-They are also great at preserving the exterior aesthetic of the window, particularly if you live in a heritage home, or in an area where a classic aesthetic is a norm.
+Interior storm windows are the easiest to install and remove, especially in apartment buildings and multi-storey homes.
+They are also great at preserving the exterior aesthetic of the window, particularly if you live in a heritage home or in an area where a classic aesthetic is a norm.

-Low-Budget Disposable Storm Windows
+3. Low-Budget Disposable Windows

-Glass or Plastic Storm Windows
+4. Glass or Plastic Windows

 Storm Windows for Every Canadian Climate

 Summer is typically more temperate in this area, so look for windows with a higher solar heat gain coefficient.
-Most wood windows are not going to stand up to the elements of the Pacific Northwest because they are generally made from soft, fast-growing species such as pine, which offer very little in the way of rot-resistance and are a risky choice in most humid and moist climates.
+Avoid wood windows because they cannot withstand the elements of the Pacific Northwest.
+This is because wood storm windows are made from soft, fast-growing species such as pine, which offer very little in terms of rot resistance.
+Therefore, they are a risky choice in most humid and moist climates.